ShaliniAnandaPhD/Diabetes_Companion/README.md

-# Slim Buddy
+# Fit Buddy

 Welcome to Slim Buddy, your intelligent fitness companion!
-Slim Buddy integrates data from your fitness tracker into Google Colab for comprehensive analysis, helping you set achievable fitness goals with the guidance of OpenAI's assistant.
+Fit Buddy integrates data from your fitness tracker into Google Colab for comprehensive analysis, helping you set achievable fitness goals with the guidance of OpenAI's assistant.
 Additionally, Slim Buddy utilizes the MultiON API to provide tailored recommendations for restaurants and fitness classes in your area that align with your fitness and dietary goals.

 ## Features